Skip to content

 The course strengthens participants’ capacity to:

-- Explain the principles of Land Release (LR) and Non-Technical Survey (NTS) in line with IMAS and contextualize their application in Ukraine.
+• Explain the principles of Land Release (LR) and Non-Technical Survey (NTS) in line with IMAS, with focus on Ukraine.

-- Describe basic mine-laying tactics and recognize different types of Explosive Ordnance (EO), analyzing their implications for the LR process.
+• Identify basic mine-laying tactics and types of Explosive Ordnance (EO) and their implications for LR.

-- Conduct and successfully report the results of a complete NTS exercise in a simulated operational environment.
+• Conduct and report a complete NTS exercise in a simulated environment, and explain key security considerations

 Who should attend?